 Paul writes in Eph.
 5:18-19 that we should not get drunk on wine, but instead be filled with the Spirit.
 I've heard this explained as two types of “control,” that Paul is saying we should not be controlled by wine but instead be controlled by the Holy Spirit.
 That isn't the point here (though it is true).
 We don't normally pursue drunkenness and debauchery for a loss of control, and neither would the readers.
 We become drunk for the experience of being drunk.
 That experience can lead to debauchery (corrupt and sexual behavior).
 If you've been drunk before in the wrong environment, you know things could go that way.
 Paul is saying the experience we should pursue is of being filled with the Spirit, which leads to worship, song, and praise to God.
 Paul is not talking about control, he is talking about an experience.
 If you've had a tangible experience of the Spirit, being overwhelmed by his presence, you know what he means.

 Christianity is not an experience to add to your list.
 That's not how this works.
 The Spirit is a gift to all who believe.
-But we need to stop thinking about our faith as a religion and start thinking about it as a powerful, tangible connection to the Lord our God.
+But we need to stop thinking about our faith as nothing more than religion and start thinking about it as a powerful, tangible connection to the Lord our God.
 To experience his filling, you need to submit to him and long for his purposes.
 You need to stop giving in to bodily habits that undermine his work in your life (Rom.
 8:12-16).
 If you want more of the Spirit, you must offer more of yourself.
 That is how you become filled.
 I can assure you, there is no better trade-off.